columbia/smt-mc/readme.txt

 $ git submodule init
 $ git submodule update

+Importantly, please note that, if you want to checkout a newer version of "smt+mc" sometime later (including its submodules "xtern" and "dbug"), you have to run BOTH "pull" and "submodule update" in the "smt+mc" directory.
+The git submodule mechanism is so painful :)
+$ cd $SMT_MC_ROOT
+$ git pull
+$ git submodule update

 2. Setting env variables, append them to your ~/.bashrc.
 Run "echo $APPS_DIR" and "echo $SMT_MC_ROOT" to make sure they are correct.
 $ export APPS_DIR=the absolute path of "apps"